 When you shop with a company for the first time, they might try to gain more information from you in order to better target their advertisements.
 While it is understandable why they might want to do this, it may be more information than you need or want to provide.
 Try to be very choosy about the information you give to merchants.
 When you’re selective, there may be less information out there to risk having stolen.

 Shopping online can be quite the convenience, but it can also put you in harm’s way.
 Before you start shopping, it is essential that you understand its dangers and how to get around them.
 Shopping online does not have to be forbidden, as long as you understand how to avoid criminals getting access to your information.
-If you are active on social media sites, it is also essential that you know how to prevent online fraud, like screen scrape.
+If you are active on social media sites, it is also essential that you know how to prevent online fraud.
 When you do find a store at which you want to shop, make sure you give as little information about yourself as possible and always understand how your private information will be used.
 If you have the option, elect for your private information to be kept private to ensure that it does not wind up in the hands of criminals.